-• Exposure to sound levels of 85 dBA or above for extended periods of time can cause hearing loss.
+Exposure to sound levels of 85 dBA or above for extended periods of time can cause hearing loss.

-- Wear hearing protection when operating this machine. - 1.3.2 While mowing, always wear substantial footwear and long trousers.
-Do not operate equipment when barefoot or when wearing open sandals. - 1.3.3 Thoroughly inspect the area where the equipment is to be used and remove all stones, sticks, wires, bones and other foreign objects which may damage the equipment or cause personal injury to the operator or bystanders.
+• Wear hearing protection when operating this machine.

+- 1.3.3 While mowing, always wear substantial footwear and long trousers.
+Do not operate equipment when barefoot or when wearing open sandals. - 1.3.4 Thoroughly inspect the area where the equipment is to be used and remove all stones, sticks, wires, bones and other foreign objects which may damage the equipment or cause personal injury to the operator or bystanders.

-• Engine exhaust contains carbon monoxide, which is an odorless deadly poison.
+Engine exhaust contains carbon monoxide, which is an odorless deadly poison.

-• Carbon monoxide can kill you and is also known to the State of California to cause birth defects.
+• Carbon monoxide can kill you.